21DP4KLogi/BusinessRoad/README.md

 Build the following atleast once to get started:
 - `nimble build brPow`
-- `nimble run brPage` - This writes files at runtime and then closes
+- `nimble run brPage` - This writes the required files at runtime and then closes

 And install the npm packages:
 `npm i` while in the `./page` directory